Team4388/ScoutingApp2025/README.md

 #### Scouting:
 - Add an "unselect" option to all of the scouting fields
 #### Data Analysis:
+- Add "history" view type to the teams view menu.
+- Sentiment analysis of text input type
 #### Functionality:
 - Make the file browser UI
 - Bluetooth data sync